 When we were there they were just renovating the restaurant.
 They were still open for business though and they created a temporary restaurant just in front of the original building.

 As mentioned earlier Sari Organik aims at whole and organic food.
 They use ingredients straight from their organic garden or buy them at farmers who grow chemical-free products.

 When you walk around you can spot their garden.
 And if you want you can even pick your own vegetables to create your own dish.

-The menu at Sari Organik is extensive.
-It starts off with a whole list of all kinds of fresh juices, some with little additionals such as ginger in the carrot apple juice or bell pepper with mixed juice.
+The extensive menu starts off with a whole list of all kinds of fresh juices, some with a little twist such as ginger in the carrot-apple juice or bell pepper with mixed juice.